electricimp/AWSSQS/example/README.md

 As the sample code includes the private key verbatim in the source, it should be treated carefully, and not checked into version control!

-## Setting up a Queue in AWS SQS

-1. Login to the [AWS console] (https://aws.amazon.com/console/)
-1. Select Services link (on the top left of the page) and then type SQS in the search line
-1. Select Simple Queueing Service
-1. Click "Create New Queue"
-1. Enter in testQueue in the "Queue Name" section
-1. Note your AWS region
-1. Select "Standard Queue"
-1. Click "Quick-Create Queue"
-1. Note the URL of the SQS queue you are using.

 ## Setting up AIM Policy

 1. Select `Services` link (on the top left of the page) and them type `IAM` in the search line